onedata/onedata-documentation/docs/glossary.md

 ## Let's Encrypt (LE)

-A non-profit certificate authority run by Internet Security Research Group (ISRG) that provides web certificates without charging fees.
+A non-profit certificate authority run by the Internet Security Research Group (ISRG) that provides web certificates without charging fees.
 Using the built-in LE client, Onedata can obtain and renew web certificates on its nodes automatically.
 Learn more in the [Onezone web certificate][docs-onezone-web-certificate] and [Oneprovider web